Nikstar-1/weather-dashboard/ReadME.md

 The website can be found at the following address: https://github.com/Nikstar-1/weather-dashboard

-# Usage

 # Motivation
-As someone who travels a lot and loves city breaks, this will help me plan days away according to the weather.
+As someone who travels a lot, and loves city breaks, this will help me plan adventures away according to the weather.

 # Moving forward

 ## Screenshots: